Achieving fast high-fidelity optimal control of many-body quantum dynamics: Optimization Details

-For the optimization (i.e. search direction and step size line searching), we employ the nonlinear interior-point algorithm implemented in \textsc{ipopt} \cite{wachter2006implementation} by supplying the exact derivatives.
-Briefly, interior-point methods handle control constraints by including them explicitly when solving for the searching direction, which in our case is $1.32 \leq u_n \leq 40.18$ for all time indices $n$.
+For the optimization (i.e. search direction and step size line searching in Eq.~\eqref{eq:localupdate}), we employ the nonlinear interior-point algorithm implemented in \textsc{ipopt} \cite{wachter2006implementation} by supplying the exact derivatives.
+Briefly, interior-point methods can handle control constraints by including them explicitly when solving for the searching direction, which in our case is $1.32 \leq u_n \leq 40.18$ for all time indices $n$.
 Being a second-order derivative method, the search direction includes the Hessian or a gradient-based approximation thereof (\textsc{bfgs}).
 We found the exact Hessian calculation (time scale of days per iteration) for the problem under consideration to be outside our time budget even when including the homotopy, and therefore opted for the \textsc{bfgs} approach (time scale of hours per iteration).
-The seeds were optimized in parallel on individual cores in a computer cluster.
-The batches described in the main text were allotted roughly three to seven days of optimization time.
-Our seeding strategy is based on an adiabatically inspired reference control overlaid with a sum of random Fourier components.
+The seeds (initial points for the optimization) were optimized in parallel on individual cores in a computer cluster.
+The results reported in the main text were allotted roughly three to seven days of optimization time.
+Our seeding strategy is based on an exponential reference control overlaid with a sum of random Fourier components.
 As a verification for our implementation of e.g. the exact analytical derivatives and time evolution, we compared the analytical derivatives to their finite difference counterpart and found that they agreed to the same precision as in Ref.~\cite{jensen2021approximate}.

 Figure~\ref{fig:traces} shows optimization trajectory statistics.
 Changes in the $\dt$ homotopy parameter manifest as kinks at 50 and 100 iterations due to $\dt$ changes $0.1 \rightarrow 0.05$, and $0.05 \rightarrow 0.025$.
-A dip in infidelity is seen at the first handover: the increased time resolution of the control allows more complex and fine-tuned dynamics.
+A dip in infidelity is seen at the first handover as the increased time resolution of the control allows more complex and fine-tuned dynamics.
 The homotopy approach accelerates the computations and roughly doubles the number of iterations achieved within the allocated time budget without sacrificing performance since the infidelity iteration trajectories follow roughly the same exponential-law for all three homotopy parameter regions.

 Figure~\ref{fig:FT_SI} shows the results Fig.~\ref{fig:FT99} plotted against their SI duration using Eq.~\eqref{eq:T_SI}.